asingh-dlt/sample/README.md

-this is my first git commit
+this change is not from main branch